All about magnesium

 Magnesium is involved in more than 300 processes, including:

-- Bones: Magnesium contributes to the maintenance of normal bones.
+- Bones: Magnesium contributes to the maintenance of strong bones.

-- Cell division: Magnesium plays a role in the cell division process.
+- Cell division: Magnesium contributes to the process of cell renewal.

 - Protein synthesis: Magnesium contributes to normal protein synthesis.

-- Electrolyte balance: Magnesium contributes to a good electrolyte balance.
+- Electrolyte balance: Magnesium contributes to a healthy electrolyte balance.

-- Energy: Magnesium contributes to a normal energy-yielding metabolism.
+- Energy: Magnesium contributes to normal energy-yielding metabolism.

 - Nervous system: Magnesium contributes to the normal functioning of the nervous system.